thakars/DISMOTT/README.md

 b. (begining 260) If 'Definitions' is selected in 1c, user shoud use the cable layout there to fill the information necesary for all cable types in their system.

 c.
-(390) If one or more cables have R1=0, cables name must be spefified here.
+(390) If one or more cables have R1=0, cables name must be specified here.

 d.
 (549) Select the loadmodel number from CYMEDIST.
 This can be found in the table [LOAD MODEL INFORMATION] in 'load.txt' file.
 The defaulf is '1'.